okTurtles/dnschain/README.md

 - "Who's Greg?" [http://dns.dnschain.net/id/greg](http://dns.dnschain.net/id/greg)

-Of course, doing that doesn't give you the guarantee of an authentic answer that you'd otherwise get by using a DNSChain server yourself.
+Of course, doing that doesn't give you the guarantee of an authentic answer that you'd otherwise get by running your own DNSChain server.
 (Note, DNSChain is still under development, and signed headers aren't sent yet).

 _(More coming soon)_